libavg/libavg/sphinxdoc/basenodes.rst

             :param pyfunc:

-                The python callable to invoke. pyfunc takes the event to process as a parameter.
-This function should not return anything.
-If :py:meth:`connectEventHandler` is used, all events bubble up the tree.

-                pyfunc may not be :keyword:`None`.
+                The python callable to invoke.
+This callable must take the event to process as a parameter.
+In contrast to callbacks set up using :py:meth:`setEventHandler`, it should not return anything.
+If :py:meth:`connectEventHandler` is used, all events bubble up the tree. pyfunc may not be :keyword:`None`.

         .. py:method:: disconnectEventHandler(pyobj, [pyfunc])